Karuingi/Study-Planner/README.md

 # Study-Planner
-A PHP, HTML, CSS study Planner allowing students to create units, subunit, addnotes and create reminders
+A PHP, HTML, CSS and javascript study Planner allowing students to create units, subunit, addnotes and create reminders